viktoriussuwandi/Exercise-Tracker/README.md

 This is the result to complete the Exercise Tracker project.

-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker
+Instructions for building the project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker

 ###  Some of additional features :